me-box/lib-go-databox/README.md

     // Read the latest value.
     // return data is a JSON object of the format {"timestamp":213123123,"data":[data-written-by-driver]}
     Latest(dataSourceID string) ([]byte, error)
+    // Read the earliest value.
+    // return data is a JSON object of the format {"timestamp":213123123,"data":[data-written-by-driver]}
+    Earliest(dataSourceID string) ([]byte, error)
     // Read the last N values.
     // return data is an array of JSON objects of the format {"timestamp":213123123,"data":[data-written-by-driver]}
     LastN(dataSourceID string, n int) ([]byte, error)
+    // Read the first N values.
+    // return data is an array of JSON objects of the format {"timestamp":213123123,"data":[data-written-by-driver]}
+    FirstN(dataSourceID string, n int) ([]byte, error)
     // Read values written after the provided timestamp in in ms since the unix epoch.
     // return data is an array of JSON objects of the format {"timestamp":213123123,"data":[data-written-by-driver]}
     Since(dataSourceID string, sinceTimeStamp int64) ([]byte, error)